tisa-tm/airbnb_frontend/README.md

 # airbnb_frontend
-Tried to recreate the frontend of Airbnb website
+Tried to create the frontend of Airbnb website